Forward Modeling Populations of Flares from Tidal Disruptions of Stars by Super-massive Black Holes: Method

 However, it is sometimes more natural to think of the survey contrast in another way, in which the requirement is expressed as

 where again $m_{\rm TDF}$ refers to the flux from the TDF alone (not including the host background).
+Given this definition of $\Delta m$, which can take on both positive and negative values, a larger value corresponds to a survey that has an easier time picking out faint flares against the host light.
 In principle, for ZTF, detections may correspond to $\Delta m$ as high as 3.0, although a more typical practical limit is to use $\Delta m$ of 1, which is what we use whenever we apply a cut on host contrast in the forward-modeling.
-A $\Delta m$ of 1 corresponds to a $\Delta m^\prime$ of approximately 0.36.
-For comparison, the value of delta $\Delta m^\prime$ specified for the intermediate Palomar Transient Factory (iPTF) TDF survey was 0.5 \citep{Hung2018}.
+A $\Delta m$ of 1 corresponds to a $|\Delta m^\prime|$ of approximately 0.36.
+For comparison, the value of $|\Delta m^\prime|$ specified for the intermediate Palomar Transient Factory (iPTF) TDF survey was 0.5 \citep{Hung2018}.
 We require that the flux from the TDF surpass these limits in both the $r$- and the $g$-bands.
 We use 2.0'' and 2.1'' for the FWHM of the $r$-band and $g$-band PSFs, respectively \citep{Bellm2019}.
 To determine the host light contained in the PSF, we integrate the stellar surface brightness in a disk with radius equal to the band FWHM, using the Sersic profile information in the synthetic galaxy catalog (see section~\ref{sec:catalog}).